schreon/word2vec4j/README.md

 </table>

 This project is currently just a proof-of-concept.
+Currently there are still paths to local files and folders, the tests are crappy, it lacks documentation, and so on ...
+It is really raw.
-It will be refined to a full-fledged library in the future.
-Stay tuned.
+But it will be refined to a full-fledged library in the future.
+Stay tuned!